g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

         Description: S1-S2
       Flow Label Transmit: Yes, Flow Label Receive: Yes
 ```
-And... it's ok!!!
+And... it's up and running!

-To finish the delivery of this service, we can apply the same logic in the other PEs of the Customer 4.
-Let's go and ask the customer to check the connectivity.
+To finish delivering this service, we just apply the exact same logic to the other PEs for Customer 4.
+Once that's done, let's ask the customer to test the connectivity.

-I can check on R1 both circuits, to Site 2 and Site 3.
+We can verify both circuits on R1 (pointing to Site 2 and Site 3):
 ```
 Layer-2 Circuit Connections: